Gluesticks Blog

 How To Store Marshmallows

-These can be store in an airtight container or in plastic bags for up to a week.
+These can be stored in an airtight container or in plastic bags for at least a week.

 large homemade marshmallows in jar